-Ten teams will each work on a different challenge set by our local hosts in Bali.
+Ten teams worked each on a different challenge set by our local hosts in Bali.

 Get to know more about the challenges and the teams taking them on below.